Broiled Salmon with Sesame Maple Glaze

 - Preheat the broiler in your oven.
 Line the bottom of your broiler pan or a baking sheet with aluminum foil, and spray the top of the broiler pan or a wire rack liberally with cooking spray or olive oil.

-- Remove and serve immediately with broccoli and Maple Sesame Glaze drizzled over both.
+- Remove and serve immediately with broccoli and Maple Sesame Sauce drizzled over both.
 Serve the extra glaze on the side.

-- In a small bowl, combine the ingredients and stir until smooth.
+- In a small bowl, combine the ingredients and stir until well-mixed.

 Brianne, we love salmon and this recipe looks so wonderful!